Legal Claim Assistant

 Motor vehicle deaths remain a leading cause of fatal injury according to data from the national center for traffic safety.
 A fatal motor vehicle accident can lead to a claim when the death was caused by the actions or operation of another person or object on the road.

-A claim is usually possible when an investigation has concluded that another party was responsible.
-This may involve unsafe driving behavior failure to follow traffic laws or lack of proper vehicle safety.
+A claim may be possible when an investigation shows that another party was responsible.
+This may involve unsafe driving behavior, failure to follow traffic laws, or a lack of proper vehicle safety.
 The likelihood of a valid claim depends on the definition of fault insurance coverage and whether the loss is legally covered.

 Eligible parties are often close family members or a legal representative who can act on behalf of the person who died.
 They may be able to file a claim to address losses and support needs compared to what the family would have had otherwise.

 Time limits matter.
-In many cases including Texas claims must be filed within one year.
+In many cases, including some in Texas, claims must be filed within one year.
 Each situation depends on the circumstances and the coverage involved.

 What To Do After a Car Accident?